- Acceptable Targets: Many, including:

-- There's also Earnest Evans, with his QWOP-style animation.
-One of slowbeef's friends said it best: "Is he supposed to be human?"
+- There's also Earnest Evans, with his QWOP-style animation. slowbeef's then-girlfriend said it best: "Is he supposed to be human?"

 - The awkward and primitive CGI cutscenes in Deep Fear, a Saturn game released in 1999 yet look almost a decade older technologically.